ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 ### Dropout in the doctorate

->  **Reading** (12 min): To understand how bad is the problem of high dropout rates in doctoral education, and some factors known to be related to doctoral dropouts, read the blog post ["Who drops out of the Ph.D.?"](https://ahappyphd.org/posts/drop-out-phd/).
+>  **Reading** (12 min): To understand how bad the problem of high dropout rates in doctoral education is, and some factors known to be related to the doctoral dropouts, read the blog post ["Who drops out of the Ph.D.?"](https://ahappyphd.org/posts/drop-out-phd/).

 ### What about a *TEL* doctorate specifically?